-1. Draw a box around the graph using the rectangle drawing tool.
+- 1. Draw a box around the graph using the rectangle drawing tool. - 2.
+Bring up the Format Object dialog by double-clicking on the box border.
+Or pull down the Format menu and select Object.

-- 2. Bring up the Format object dialog by double-clicking on the box border.
-Or pull down the Format menu and choose Object. - 3.
-On the Format Object dialog, choose a fill color, and perhaps a border color and thickness.
+- 3. On the Format Object dialog, choose a fill color, and perhaps a border color and thickness.
 Your box will now obscure the graph. - 4.
-While the box is selected, pull down the Arrange menu and choose Send to back.
+While the box is selected, pull down the Arrange menu and select Send to Back.
 Now you'll see your graph on the background you created.